BahauddinSakib/Ai_Doctor/README.md

-# Ai_Doctor
-The "AI Doctor" application provides a user-friendly interface for predicting diseases based on symptoms.
+#The "AI Doctor" application provides a user-friendly interface for predicting diseases based on symptoms.
 It leverages a Support Vector Classifier (SVC) model, trained on a dataset of symptoms and corresponding diseases, to make predictions.

 Key Features: